ariznode/x402.chat/README.md

 ![x402.chat Banner](./src/app/opengraph-image.png)

-Post comments on anyone's wall, with each post requiring payment in CHAT tokens.
-The more comments on a wall the more it costs to post!
+Post messages on anyone's page, with each post requiring payment in CHAT tokens.
+The more comments on a page the more it costs to post!

 Try it live at [x402.chat](https://x402.chat).